History of ESPN on ABC: The end of the Pro Bowlers Tour on ABC and Wide World of Sports

 Although the Professional Bowlers Tour maintained high ratings throughout most of its years, ABC (which was transitioning to new management after being purchased by The Walt Disney Company in 1996) opted against renewing its contract with the PBA primarily due to the overall decline of the sport in the late 1980s and 1990s.
 This was partially attributed to the explosion of sports viewing choices in the 1990s, especially on cable television, the lack of any one bowling star to follow, and an aging audience for televised bowling.
-(Research in 1997 showed that 67% of the viewing audience for network TV bowling was at least 50 years old.)
+(Research in 1997 showed that 67% of the viewing audience for network television bowling was at least 50 years old.)

 The final PBT broadcast aired on June 21, 1997, at the St. Clair Classic in Fairview Heights, Ill. that was won by Walter Ray Williams Jr. It was a very emotional broadcast in which Williams Jr. and Pete Weber, the game's two giants at the time, battled it out until the very end.

 In later years, with the rise of cable television offering more outlets for sports programming, Wide World of Sports lost many of the events that had been staples of the program for many years (many, although not all, of them ended up on ESPN, a sister network to ABC for most of its existence).
 Ultimately, on January 3, 1998, Jim McKay announced that Wide World of Sports, in its traditional anthology series, had been canceled after a 37-year run.
 The Wide World of Sports name remained in use afterward as an umbrella title for ABC's weekend sports programming.